Avnet/freertos-oob/k24-iocc/README.md

-# ZUBoard 1CG FreeRTOS Out of the Box Image
+# K24 IOCC FreeRTOS Out of the Box Image

-This repository hosts all the code needed to rebuild the FreeRTOS Out of the Box Image for the Avnet ZUBoard 1CG board.
+This repository hosts all the code needed to rebuild the FreeRTOS Out of the Box Image for the AMD K24 SOM with the Avnet K24 I/O Carrier Card.

 The FreeRTOS Out of the Box Image is a lightweight FreeRTOS application to demonstrate some of the capabilities of the board.
 The application starts a small webserver that allows the users to interact with the board and discover more about it.